 - Challenges in Disease Treatment: Frank Nilsen raised concerns about current practices in treating sea lice in farmed salmon, where entire productions are treated due to the infestation of a few individuals.
 This causes significant stress to all fish.
 He advocated for developing methods to isolate and treat only infected fish, a significant challenge in the aquatic environment.

 - Gene Editing and Future Solutions: The potential use of gene editing to combat diseases and reduce the need for costly treatments was discussed.
 While some countries have already approved gene-edited organisms in food production, the panel highlighted the need for Europe to engage in this debate, particularly as disease and stress in farmed fish increase.
-If gene-edited organisms could be a solution for animal welfare, this is indeed an issue that should be taken into account as the demand for animal protein still increasing worldwide.
+If gene-edited organisms could be a solution for animal welfare, this is indeed an issue that should be taken into account as the demand for animal protein is still increasing worldwide.

 - Consumer Transparency: The panel also discussed the importance of transparency with consumers regarding fish farming practices.
 All participants agreed that the industry must proactively share information with the public to counter misinformation and showcase current welfare standards.
 Greater collaboration across sectors is essential to foster consumer trust and demonstrate the industry's commitment to sustainable and ethical food production.